Heublein Tower on Talcott Mountain

 Visitors who walk up the 120 steps to the observation room at the top of the Tower are rewarded with an unparalleled view of the Farmington Valley, West Hartford and the Hartford skyline.

 Actually, other sources say that on clear days, visitors can see Mt.
 Greylock in northwest MA the Long Island Sound.
 Put it this way: You can see far and wide and it’s quite spectacular.
 I should know as I’ve been up on top of the mountain probably about 50 times and up the tower maybe six or seven times.
-(Again, it’s almost literally in my backyard).
+(Again, it’s more or less in my backyard).

 And that’s pretty exciting, especially when considering the tower’s history.
 I’ve always liked these bits: Due to anti-German sentiment in the United States during World War I, rumors circulated that the tower was being used to inform German ships of the location of Allied vessels.
 In order to stop the rumors, Heublein offered the use of the tower to the state and federal governments, both of which declined.